yooli23/LEGOEval/readme.md

 ```

 ## Documentation
-Check out our docs for the following steps [here](https://legodocs.herokuapp.com/).
+Check out our docs for the following steps, [here](https://legodocs.herokuapp.com/).

 ## Citing
 If you use LEGOEval in your research, please cite [LEGOEval: An Open-Source Toolkit for Dialogue System Evaluation via Crowdsourcing](https://arxiv.org/pdf/2105.01992.pdf).